latzbratz/Apple_Pencil_V2-Replacement-Housing/README.md

 _________________________________________________________________________________

-E6000 is both your friend and your enemy...
+Glue is both your friend and your enemy...

 _________________________________________________________________________________